 5. Students may be asked to participate in a panel for current or prospective students to discuss their experience with the Honors Summer Research Program.

-Proposals will be evaluated based on: good standing in the Tulane Honors Program, soundness and seriousness of purpose and feasibility of the project.
+Proposals will be evaluated based on good standing in the Honors Program, soundness and seriousness of purpose, and feasibility of the project.
+Students are encouraged to meet with an Honors Program staff member to review the proposal draft before final submission.
 If you have any questions, please contact Norah Lovell whose information can be found on the Contact Us Page.